Kanghee-Lee/CNN-Image-retrieval/README.md

 * You need your own dataset for every following steps.

 * [frcnn_train_vgg.ipynb](Object_Detection/frcnn_train_vgg.ipynb) This notebook is for the training Object detection model(Faster R-CNN).
-It includes code to run object detection and instance segmentation on arbitrary images.

 * [frcnn_test_vgg.ipynb](Object_Detection/frcnn_test_vgg.ipynb) This notebook is for the testing Object detection model(Faster R-CNN).